scifir/scifir-units/TO-DO.md

 - TODO: display() function for pixel class
 - TODO: maybe delete the operator = T of percentage class, maybe there are more in similar classes.
 Try first the different literals of non-floating numeric types

+## TENSORS (1)
+- TODO: check if there's something needed related to tensors, given that scalar_unit, vector_unit and matrix are being used already

 ## EMOTIONAL UNITS (1)
 - TODO: finish the enums of mind.hpp